 UNAMA attributed 120 civilian casualties (89 killed and 31 injured) to international military forces, a decrease of 85 per cent and the lowest number of civilian casualties since UNAMA started its systematic documentation in 2009.
-In the first two months of 2020, international military forces airstrikes caused a similar number of civilian casualties as in 2019.
-Thereafter, following the signing of the of the United States - Taliban agreement, civilian casualties from international military forces airstrikes all but ceased.

-2020 saw the highest number of civilian casualties attributed to the Afghan National Army (including the Afghan Air Force) since UNAMA started its systematic documentation of civilian casualties in 2009, accounting for 16 per cent of all civilian casualties this year.
+In the first two months of 2020, 2020 saw the highest number of civilian casualties attributed to the Afghan National Army (including the Afghan Air Force) since UNAMA started its systematic documentation of civilian casualties in 2009, accounting for 18 per cent of all civilian casualties this year.